 WARNING: Do NOT smoke anywhere near a fuel leak, or operate any type of electrical equipment that might generate a spark.
 A fuel leak must be repaired without delay.

 If the vehicle is parked inside a garage, push it or roll it out of the garage without starting the engine.
 This will reduce the risk of a fire damaging your garage or home should the leaking fuel ignite.
-The vehicle should then be towed (not driven) to a repair shop for repairs unless you are capable of doing the repairs yourself.
+If you can't fix the fuel leak yourself, have your vehicle towed (not driven) to a repair shop or car dealer for repairs.

 NEVER drive a vehicle if it has a fuel leak!
 Gasoline dripping or spraying onto a hot engine or the exhaust system can ignite and start a serious fire.